xwenn/Project8_TrainlyIO/README.md

 Now, you have entered the main menu and you will have a set of options to choose.

 1. Enter '1'
-  You are now in the Student Menu, and you are asked to enter your Student Id
+  You are now in the Student Menu, and you are asked to enter your Student Id.